Ileo-anal pouch: Fertility risks for men and women

 A rare risk to male fertility is nerve damage that impairs or prevents ejaculation.
 Risks to fertility for women include removal of the rectum reducing fertility by at least 50%, a dysfunctional pouch sparking a hostile environment in the pelvis preventing embryo implementation in the uterus and scar tissue formation over fallopian tubes blocking ovulation, although, scar tissue formation appears to be less likely with laparoscopic than open surgery.

 Pouch surgery and IVF age limits

 Women who choose the option to undergo pouch surgery before childbirth, should also undergo a fertility evaluation before surgery that includes an egg preservation consultation especially if she is over the age of 35 years.
-With the pouch surgery potentially reducing fertility, the invitro fertilization (IVF) treatment a younger woman experiencing pouch related infertility many need to rely on to conceive, many not legally be available to the older woman if she later learns past the cutoff-age that her situation requires IVF to get pregnant.
-Most women aren't aware of age limits to IVF treatment using their own eggs - especially if they are living, studying, or working away from their hometown or abroad at the time of their operations.
+With the pouch surgery potentially reducing fertility, the in vitro fertilization (IVF) treatment a younger woman experiencing pouch related infertility may need to rely on to conceive, may not legally be available to the older woman if she later learns past the cutoff-age that her situation requires IVF to get pregnant.
+Most women are not aware of age limits to IVF treatment using their own eggs - especially if they are living, studying, or working away from their hometown or abroad at the time of their operations.